michaelnmmeyer/gutenberg/README.md

      *   - subject: list of subjects.
      *   All strings are encoded to UTF-8 and normalized to NFC.
      * - name: name of the file to download.
 Download URLs are generated
      *   dynamically.
-Can be of two forms:
+File names are of two forms:
      *   - 11716.txt, 11716-8.txt, 11716-0.txt, etc.
      *   - etext96/zncli10.txt
      * - encoding: encoding of the above file.